Learn about our aid response to the Nepal Earthquake

 What can I expect to receive from Save the Children as a sponsor?

-Each year, you will also receive updates about your child’s progress and a recent photo of them.
+Each year, you will receive updates about your child’s progress and a recent photo of them.
 The updates will help you learn more about their life and the difference you’re making in their community.

 You can write to and receive correspondence from your sponsored child at any time.
 We will also send you regular newsletters to keep you informed about our work and the impact we’re making together for children around the world.